-We’ll start by tackling the flow for Parental Controls on Mac.
-If you’ve used a similar feature on Windows before called Family Safety, the steps would sound familiar, although there are some key differences.
+We’ll start by tackling the flow for the Screen Time feature, available in macOS Catalina and later, which significantly expanded on Parental Controls that Macs have been using for years.
+A similar feature on Windows is called Family Safety, so if you’ve encountered that before, a lot of the steps will sound familiar, although there are some key differences as well.

-Lately, however, it hasn’t been uncommon for employers to set Parental Controls for their employees, mostly to limit social media usage or deter them from reading news websites throughout the day.
+Lately, it hasn’t been uncommon for employers to set Screen Time controls for their employees too, mostly to limit social media use or deter them from reading news websites throughout the day.

 Easily block websites without changing settings

-The truth is Parental Controls are somewhat complicated.
+The truth is Screen Time is not really intuitive and somewhat complicated to manage.
 It takes a while to get all the settings just right.
-And every time you catch your kids coming up with a new workaround, you have to devise a way to solve that too.
+And every time you’ll catch yourself or your kids coming up with a new workaround, you’ll have to devise a way to solve that too.

 And what if you share the same computer with your children?
-Then you need to log out and log in every time you pass the laptop to each other.
+Then you’d have to use the passcode to undo the changes every time you pass the laptop to each other.
 Some of us just don’t need those complications and wish there was an easier way.
 Luckily, there is.